Grippy98/Beagle-Serial-Adapter/README.md

 # Beagle-Serial-Adapter
-A CH340E Based Minimalist USB-Serial Adapter for BeaglePlay, AI64 and More
+A CH340E Based Minimalist USB-Serial Adapter for BeaglePlay, AI64 and More.

 The board is 4 layers and features components mainly sourced from LCSC for cost effectiveness and ease of building via JLC PCB or similar.
+It is designed in KiCAD 7.0.9.

 ![Schematic](Images/schematic.png?raw=true "Schematic")